pakolawole25/System-Manager-Portfolio/README.md

 <img src="assets/Award.jpg">

 *10Years of Excellence Award at Marriott delivered by Area Senior IT manager and General Manager*
-- 🥇 **IT Leadership Excellence Award** – 2023, GlobalTech Summit
-- 🌍 **Cloud Migration Pioneer** – Recognized for migrating 10K+ user environments to AWS/Azure
 - 🛡️ **Zero Downtime Champion** – 99.999% uptime achieved for mission-critical enterprise apps
-- 💼 **Mentor of the Year** – 2022, for coaching junior IT engineers and analysts